Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_arsonist_starting_health                   100     // The amount of health the Arsonist starts with ttt_hivemind_starting_health                   100     // The amount of health the Hive Mind starts with ttt_plaguemaster_starting_health               100     // The amount of health the Plaguemaster starts with ttt_cannibal_starting_health                   100     // The amount of health the Cannibal starts with
+ttt_arsonist_starting_health                   100     // The amount of health the Arsonist starts with ttt_hivemind_starting_health                   100     // The amount of health the Hive Mind starts with ttt_plaguemaster_starting_health               100     // The amount of health the Plaguemaster starts with

 // Individual Role Max Health.
 Set to 0 or -1 to use the game's default maximum health. ttt_traitor_max_health                         100     // The maximum amount of health a Traitor can have